nrinaudo/nrinaudo.github.com/src/hakyll/posts/2014-08-21-purely-functional-sets.markdown

-In the rest of this post, I'll use the term _leaf_ to mean a leaf in the [extended representation](http://mathworld.wolfram.com/ExtendedBinaryTree.html) of the tree: a leaf does not contain a value, but represents the end of a tree.
+In the rest of this post, I'll use the term _leaf_ to mean a leaf in the [extended representation](http://mathworld.wolfram.com/ExtendedBinaryTree.html) of the tree: a leaf does not contain a value, but represents the end of a branch.

 ### "isEmpty" algorithm